 Time-bound: When will it be completed?

-How do you write a SMART goal?
+How do you apply SMART goals in practice?

 Study with us at IE Business School